Preparing an enlarger

 - Project the image onto the baseboard – Raise or lower the enlarger head until the image is approximately the size you want to print.

-- Use a focusing aid – If you have one, place a grain focuser or loupe on the baseboard in the area you want sharpest.
-Adjust the focus until you can clearly see the film grain.
+- Use a focusing aid – If you have one, place a grain focuser or loupe on the baseboard where you want critical sharpness.
+Adjust focus until you can clearly see the film grain.

 - Adjust framing – Use your easel or masking tools to crop the image as desired, making sure the paper area is evenly illuminated.